Revolving Loan Fund Application

 This Cooperative is an equal opportunity provider:

-To file a program discrimination complaint, complete the USDA Program Discrimination Complaint Form, AD-3027, found online at http://www.ascr.usda.gov/complaint_filing_cust.html and at any USDA office or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
+To file a program discrimination complaint, complete the USDA Program Discrimination Complaint Form, AD-3027, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, and submit it to any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.
 Submit your completed form or letter to USDA by: 1. mail: U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410; 2. fax: (202) 690-7442; or 3. email: program.intake@usda.gov.

-McLean Electric Cooperative is proud to present the Garrison-Max Ambulance District with a $130,000 loan at zero percent interest for the expansion of its headquarters.
+McLean Electric Cooperative is proud to present the Garrison-Max Ambulance District with a $130,000 low-interest loan to expand its headquarters.

 Our revolving loan fund is used for economic and community development.
 This loan is made possible by funds paid back from the USDA Rural Economic Development Loan and Grant (REDLG) Program.

-MEC General Manager, Martin Dahl presents Amanda Melby, Co-Manager and Sandra Nelson-Olzweski, Board President of the Garrison-Max Ambulance District a check for $130,000 for the expansion of its headquarters.
+MEC General Manager, Martin Dahl, presents Amanda Melby, Co-Manager, and Sandra Nelson-Olzweski, Board President of the Garrison-Max Ambulance District, a check for $130,000 to expand its headquarters.

-The Underwood Volunteer Ambulance Department received a $200,000 - 0% percent loan from McLean Electric’s revolving loan fund (USDA REDL&G) for a new ambulance.
+The Underwood Volunteer Ambulance Department received a $200,000 low-interest loan from McLean Electric’s revolving loan fund (USDA REDL&G) for a new ambulance.

 Underwood Volunteer Ambulance Crew Members: Left-right; Nathan Renford, Erika Levey, Brianna Robinson, Squad Leader; and Freedom Bassett.

-Garrison Memorial Hospital receives loan from McLean Electric Cooperative revolving loan fund (USDA REDLG)
+Garrison Memorial Hospital receives a low-interest loan from McLean Electric Cooperative's revolving loan fund (USDA REDLG)

 The Garrison Memorial Hospital is the second recipient of the McLean Electric Cooperative's revolving loan fund program.
-The hospital received a $300,000 low-interest loan that was made possible through the joint effort of McLean Electric Cooperative and USDA's Rural Economic Development Loan and Grant (REDL&G) program.
-The program provides zero-interest loans and grants to local utility companies, which they, in turn, re-lend to local businesses for improvement projects.
+The hospital received a $300,000 low-interest loan made possible through the joint effort of McLean Electric Cooperative and the USDA's Rural Economic Development Loan and Grant (REDL&G) program.
+The program provides low-interest loans and grants to local utility companies, which they, in turn, re-lend to local businesses for improvement projects.

-Pictured L-R Lori Capouch, Rural Development Director from NDaREC's, Jasper Schneider, USDA Rural Development State Director, Tod Graeber, Garrison Memorial Hospital Administrator and Martin Dahl, General Manager of McLean Electric.
+Pictured L-R Lori Capouch, Rural Development Director from NDaREC, Jasper Schneider, USDA Rural Development State Director, Tod Graeber, Garrison Memorial Hospital Administrator, and Martin Dahl, General Manager of McLean Electric.

 The purpose of the REDLG is to encourage rural electric and telecommunications utilities to promote rural economic development and job creation.
-Loans are provided to finance a broad array of projects, including community development assistance, education, job training or medical services, business incubators, and technical assistance.
+Loans finance various projects, including community development assistance, education, job training, medical services, business incubators, and technical assistance.

-Upon repayment of the loan, the funds will be used by the utility to create and operate a revolving loan fund program to promote rural economic development and job creation projects.
+Upon repayment of the loan, the utility will use the funds to create and operate a revolving loan fund program to promote rural economic development and job creation projects.